Vrikshasana (Tree Pose) – Instructions, Benefits, and Contra-Indications

 Benefits of Tree Pose (Vrikshasana)

-• Enhanced Balance and Stability: Vrikshasana demands concentration, improving overall balance and mental focus.
+• Enhanced Balance and Stability: Vrksasana demands concentration, improving overall balance and mental focus.
 It connects and trains the left and right halves of the brain.

 • Strengthens Leg Muscles: The pose actively engages the muscles of the standing leg, toning the thighs and calves.

-• Promotes Relaxation: Vrikshasana encourages a sense of calm and relaxation, making it an excellent stress-reliever.
+• Promotes Relaxation: Vriksasana encourages a sense of calm and relaxation, making it an excellent stress-reliever.

 • Focuses the Mind: The concentration required in maintaining the pose cultivates a focused and centered mind.

-• Enhanced Flexibility: Regular practice of Vrikshasana helps in improving flexibility, particularly in the hips and groin area.
+• Enhanced Flexibility: Regular practice of Vrksasana helps in improving flexibility, particularly in the hips and groin area.

 • Improved Posture: The pose requires an upright and elongated spine, contributing to better overall posture.